liamcremers/SE_Exam_GD11_Cremers_Liam/README.md

         - `Source Files`: Source Files included with Kevin's Engine
       - `Game Files`: Game.h & Game.cpp
-        - `Lua`: All Lua-files found in Lua folder in Project -`Resource Files`: Resources used specifically for the game
+        - `Lua`: All Lua-files found in Lua folder in Project
+      - `Resource Files`: Resources used specifically for the game

 ## How to Run
 1. Unzip the provided package.